 There's no other way to interpret those remarks.

-According to acting director Holman, ICE failed to make 800 arrests that would have been made if the mayor had not made her statement.
+According to Acting Director Holman, ICE failed to make 800 arrests that would have been made if the mayor had not made her statement.

 Those are 800 wanted criminals that are now at large in that community, 800 wanted criminals that ICE will now have to pursue by other means with more difficulty in dangerous situations, all because of one irresponsible action.

-So here's my message.
+So here's my message to Mayor Schaff.

 How can this be a sound policy?